 - The industry is just getting started in promoting streaming platforms

 - Industry catalogs are still not completely available on streaming platforms

 - Sector giants like iTunes and Youtube just ended to jump into the bandwagon

-- Current streaming platforms are of mostly bad quality.
+- Current streaming platforms are of mostly bad quality-wise.
 Songs are poorly sorted, repeated in each album etc.

 - Offline mode is not fully developed and awareness of it is low

-At the very start of this series, I mentioned I initially wrote this piece in French in early 2014.
+At the very start of this series, I mentioned I initially wrote those articles in French in early 2014.
 At the time, I wrote about Apple and Youtube not operating in the streaming sector so far – ironically they both did so one year later.
-Upcoming IFPI Digital Music Report 2016, expected to be released in a few weeks, will show how much of an effect they are doing.
+Upcoming IFPI Digital Music Report 2016, expected to be released in a few weeks, will show how much of an effect they are having.
 I’ll be posting an appendix to this report once it drops.